The 2025 Ultimate Guide:

 Other types of white papers simply present a summary of useful statistics and information about the state of a particular field or industry.
 An example of this would be the Content Marketing Benchmarks Budgets and Trends from the Content Marketing Institute.

 Whatever type you produce, the contents of your white paper should serve to showcase your expertise in a given area.
-Your audience is searching for an information document, and will look for an authoritative source — a business they perceive as having in-depth knowledge of a subject.
+Your audience is searching for an information document and will look for an authoritative source — a business they perceive as having in-depth knowledge of a subject.

 The contents of your white paper should serve to showcase your expertise in a given area.